-The OPS will consult with the employee making the request in determining the suitability of an accessible format or communication support, using the City of Ottawa's Accessible Formats and Communications Supports Procedure.
+The OPS will consult with the employee making the request in determining the suitability of an accessible format or communication support.

 4. Workplace Emergency Response Information

 If an employee's disability is such that workplace emergency response information is necessary and the OPS is aware of the need for accommodation, this information shall be provided to the employee.
 In addition, this information shall be provided, with the employee's consent, to the person designated to provide assistance.
 The information shall undergo review when the employee moves to a different location, when the employee's overall accommodation needs or plans are reviewed and when the OPS reviews its general emergency response plan.
 (Reference City of Ottawa Individualized Workplace Emergency Response Information Plan (IWERIP) - Manager's Guide, and Individualized Employee Discussion Guide.)